 Why this programme in Utrecht?

-Our interdisciplinary approach offers you multiple avenues of investigation into applied ethics.
 In addition to studying philosophy, you will learn about the contexts in which moral problems arise and the different types of analysis that may be needed in various contexts.
 You will also examine how viewpoints from different disciplines can strengthen ethical reflection and argumentation.

 International and diverse student body